aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-fullnodes.md

 * **Validator Fullnode** state sync from a Validator node directly.
 * **Public Fullnode** state sync from other Fullnodes.

-There's no difference in their functionality, just where the node is downloading their data from.
+There's no difference in their functionality, only whether their upstream node is a validator or another fullnode.
 Read more details about network topology [here](basics-node-networks-sync.md)

 Third-party blockchain explorers, wallets, exchanges, and DApps may run a local FullNode to:
 * Leverage the REST interface for blockchain interactions.